trivialfis/pyhwloc/docs/source/intro.rst

 ---------------------------------------

-The hwloc API is built upon the :py:class:`~pyhwloc.topology.Topology`, through which one can obtain device :py:class:`~pyhwloc.hwobject.Object` and other attributes.
+The hwloc API is built upon the :py:class:`~pyhwloc.topology.Topology`, through which one can obtain devices represented by the :py:class:`~pyhwloc.hwobject.Object` and other attributes.
 For interpolation with CUDA libraries, the :py:class:`~pyhwloc.nvml.Device` can be converted into a :py:class:`~pyhwloc.hwobject.Object` through the topology.
-Following is a snippet for waling the topology with object nodes:
+Following is a snippet for walking the topology with object nodes:

 .. code-block:: python